Atari Logo

 Atari Logo July-August 1973

-At this time, a three-line structure in the form of a stele first appeared.
-The middle stripe was flat; the side stripes were curved inwards.
-Nearby was an inscription with the name of the company.
+A three-line structure in the form of a stele first appeared.
+The middle stripe was flat, and the side stripes were curved inwards.
+Nearby was an inscription with the company’s name.
 The letters had sloping tops, except “T” and “I,” which were made with 90-degree angles.
 The upper half of the “R” was open; the line did not fully converge with the opposite side, indicating Atari’s openness.

 1973 – 2002